gvwilson/fiction/in-heck/index.md

 "All right, um, thank you,
 thank you very much for, um, for that demonstration" she said.
-"Now how about we all line up and go *back into the classroom* and we can ask the Prosecutors about all the *other* things they know how to do?"
+"Now how about we all line up and go *back into the classroom* and we can ask the Regulators about all the *other* things they know how to do?"

 Gumption and Maddy found themselves in line behind the goat twins.
-"We *got* got be Prosecutors," Bluster told his twin excitedly.
+"We *got* got be Regulators," Bluster told his twin excitedly.
 "Did you see how they—blam! blam!"
 He threw a couple of punches at the air.